-One of the most common questions I receive from clients is: How do we recognize when we’re running away or escaping from what caused our pain versus using our inner resources to release the overwhelm stored in our system?
+One of the most common questions I receive from clients is: how do we recognise when we’re running away or escaping from what caused our pain versus using our inner resources to release the overwhelm stored in our system?
 This is a nuanced inquiry, and understanding the difference between these two responses can be a vital part of the healing journey.

 When working with trauma, the process of pendulation—alternating between states of discomfort and safety—is often misunderstood.
 On the surface, it might seem like avoiding discomfort or “escaping” the problem, but in reality, it’s a foundational strategy for healing.
 Much like a warrior who trains by first building strength before confronting challenges, we too must cultivate a robust sense of inner safety and resourcefulness before we can effectively work with our overwhelming emotions or traumatic memories.